Centre of Excellence for Information Sharing

 When I joined the Centre at the start of November 2015, the area I knew least was the work of the academics that support us on our quest for improved information sharing.
 This all changed a few weeks ago when I boarded a train to Newcastle on a blustery Sunday evening for a Monday meeting at Newcastle University with one of the Centre’s academics Rob Wilson and his colleague Mike Martin.

-The train journey was about four hours long, with a couple of changes, so I spent the time leafing through the Centre’s 2015 academic report – Information Sharing: Easy to say harder to do well.
+The train journey was about four hours long, with a couple of changes, so I spent the time leafing through the Centre’s 2015 Academic report - easy to say, harder to do well.
 After the third time of reading, I started to get a grasp of what it was about and it dawned on me that an academic’s outlook on the world, how it works and how they solve problems, is very different to my own.

 Next, I was introduced to the magical mind of Mike Martin, an academic who works alongside Rob at the university – after this the rest of the day was a bit of a blur.
 The level of detail both Mike and Rob work to and the different perspectives they use to get to a new way of looking at a problem was at first a little overwhelming, but ultimately inspiring.